 PalmSHIELD | 150 MPH Wind-Compliant Screening

-PalmSHIELD, the nation’s top architectural screening contractor, has achieved this!
+PalmSHIELD, the nation’s top architectural screen fencing and wall contractor, has achieved this!
 In the past, our products have met the standard wind load minimum (120 mph) defined by UBC (Uniform Building Code) and IBC (International Building Code).
 However, with wind speeds exceeding 120 on the record, we now offer a 150 mph-compliant option for our Atlas horizontal louver system!
 In this blog post, we’ll talk about what goes into creating 150 mph-compliant screening.

 What questions must screening contractors ask when designing for wind loads?